 Urgent Care: Care for a sudden illness, injury, or condition that is not an emergency but needs care right away.
-Urgently needed care can be obtained from out-of-network providers when
+Urgently needed care can be obtained from out-of-network providers when network providers are unavailable.

-18.0 COMMUNITY RESOURCES
+19.0 COMMUNITY RESOURCES